MilesMcBain/rmdgh/README.md

 ### Drafting issues

   - `draft_issue()` Will create a new RMarkdown GitHub issue, defaulting to the current repo.
+By default issues are created in a temporary directory but this can be set to the current working directory with option `draft_issue_in_tempdir = FALSE`.

 Config you can use looks something like this: